ACP in the Research-Verification Loop

 Protocol Design: The Subprocess Model

-ACP’s stdio transport — spawning an agent server as a subprocess and communicating via piped stdin/stdout with Content-Length-framed JSON-RPC 2.0 — is the protocol’s most consequential design decision.
-It yields three properties directly relevant to Nexus:
+ACP’s stdio transport — spawning an agent server as a subprocess and communicating via piped stdin/stdout with JSON-RPC 2.0 — is the protocol’s most consequential design decision.
+It yields three properties directly relevant to neXus:

 Persistence via process supervision.
 Because the host spawns the agent, the host owns the lifecycle.
-If an agent process exits, the host detects it via SIGCHLD or exit code and can restart, fall back to another backend, or report partial failure.
-This inverts the reliability model of API-based agents: instead of trusting a remote service to stay up, the orchestrator treats agent processes as managed children with explicit failure semantics.
+If an agent process exits, the host detects the exit and can restart, fall back to another backend, or report partial failure.
+This inverts the reliability model of API-based agents: instead of trusting a remote service to stay up, the runtime treats agent processes as managed children with explicit failure semantics.

 Identical framing to MCP.
-ACP uses the same Content-Length header framing as MCP.
-A Nexus agent process can run both an MCP client (to access LightRAG/Graphiti, execute Python, manage files) and an ACP client (to communicate with its LLM backend) over the same JSON-RPC transport, sharing framing logic.
-The protocol separation — MCP for tool ↔︎ agent, ACP for agent ↔︎ LLM — is a clean architectural boundary with zero additional wire-format complexity.
+ACP uses the same JSON-RPC 2.0 framing as the Model Context Protocol (MCP).
+A neXus agent process can run both an MCP client (for tool access) and an ACP client (for LLM communication) over the same transport layer, sharing framing logic.
+The protocol separation — MCP for tool to agent, ACP for agent to LLM — is a clean architectural boundary.

 Component Role ACP Relation

-LM Studio / Ollama Local LLM backend ACP-compatible via adapter or native support; same JSON-RPC transport
+Local LLM backend On-device inference ACP-compatible via adapter or native support

 Agent runtime Tool execution, context management Uses ACP to communicate with LLM; uses MCP for tool-to-agent communication